-The Manager and Trustee have advised tax counsel that they expect the Trust at all times to meet the conditions to be a "mutual fund trust" as that term is defined under the Tax Act.
-The Trust was registered as a "registered investment" with effect from January 1, 2007.
-This summary is based on the assumption that the Trust is and, at all material times, will be a mutual fund trust and a "registered investment".
+The Manager and Trustee have advised tax counsel that the Trust is a "mutual fund trust" as that term is defined under the Tax Act and that it is recognized as such by the Canada Revenue Agency.
+The Trust became a registered investment for Deferred Plans with effect from March 20, 2013.
+This summary is based on the assumption that the Trust is and, at all material times, will be a mutual fund trust and a "registered investment" for Deferred Plans.